Flying foxes have an important ecological role because their feeding behaviour helps pollinate and disperse the seeds of native trees.

-Batty Boat Cruises is one of WPSQ’s most successful public education initiatives.
+Batty Boat Cruises is one of Wildlife Queensland’s most successful public education initiatives.
 For more than 20 years, Batty Boat Cruises have introduced thousands of people every summer to the fascinating world of the flying-fox, or fruit bat.

 Each cruise takes passengers up the Brisbane River for an unforgettable wildlife experience.

-On the hour-long trip upriver, listen to an expert commentary on flying-fox habits and other fascinating wildlife facts.
+Listen to expert commentary about flying fox habits and other fascinating wildlife facts.
 Watch the landmarks slide past as you cruise at a leisurely pace through the ever-changing riverscape.

-The boat pauses just before sunset at Indooroopilly Island, summer home to thousands of breeding black, grey-headed and little red flying-foxes.
-As the sun sinks, silhouetted flying-foxes swirl into darkening sky, snatching sips of river water before scattering to find food for themselves and their young in the flowering trees of Brisbane suburbs.
+The boat pauses just before sunset at Indooroopilly Island, summer home to thousands of breeding black, grey-headed and little red flying foxes.
+As the sun sinks, silhouetted flying foxes swirl into the darkening sky, snatching sips of river water before scattering to find food for themselves and their young in the flowering trees of Brisbane suburbs.